Author Site Reviewresults

 4. Subject to paragraph 6 below, if the patient meets the requirements of paragraph 2 above, apply SMR using a cervical collar only*, attempt to minimize spinal movement, and secure the patient to the stretcher with stretcher straps (see Guideline below);

-5. If the patient has penetrating trauma to the head, neck or torso, determine if the patient exhibits ALL of the following,
+5. If the patient has penetrating trauma to the head, neck or torso, determine if the patient exhibits ALL of the following, a. no spine tenderness, b. no neurologic signs or symptoms, c. no altered level of consciousness, d. no evidence of drug or alcohol intoxication, e. no distracting painful injury, and f. no anatomic deformity of the spine; and

-6. Notwithstanding paragraph 4 above, if the patient meets the criteria of paragraph 5, not apply SMR.
+6. Notwithstanding paragraph 4 above, if the patient meets the criteria of paragraph 5, do not apply SMR.

 *Note: Spinal boards or adjustable break-away stretchers may still be indicated for use to minimize spinal movement during extrication